mesibo On-Premise Local Configuration

 Creating the Configuration File

-First, ensure the configuration directory exists on your host system:
+Create the configuration directory on your host system if it does not already exist:

-The -v /etc/mesibo:/etc/mesibo parameter mounts your host's /etc/mesibo directory to the same path inside the container, allowing mesibo to access your configuration file.
+The -v /etc/mesibo:/etc/mesibo option maps the directory on your host to the same path inside the container, giving mesibo access to your configuration file.

 Configuration Sections